-least modify, this developing conventional wisdom.
-Most important for our point is that this literature, save a few notable exceptions (Lipset and Schneider 1987; Hibbing and Theiss-Morse 1995), largely relies on attitudes towards undifferentiated constructs ("government," "democracy") and/or fails to discriminate among different institutions other than comparing levels or grouping "public" and "private" institutions separately.
+Second, the rapidly growing interest in faith, trust, and confidence in government raises the question whether recent declines in civic engagement, confidence in institutions, and requisite accumulations of social capital constitute a crisis in American democracy.
+We hope to challenge, or at least modify, this developing conventional wisdom.
+Most important for our point is that this literature, save a few notable exceptions (Lipset & Schneider, 1987; Hibbing & Theiss-Morse, 1995; Cook & Gronke, 2005), largely relies on attitudes toward undifferentiated constructs ("government," "democracy") and/or fails to discriminate among different institutions other than comparing levels or grouping "public" and "private" institutions separately.

-Yet while the trend lines of evaluations of political institutions are consistently downward in the United States, indeed in most western democracies (e.g., see the essays in the collections by Nye, Zelikow and King, 1997; Norris, 1999a; Pharr and Putnam, 2000), there is considerable variation from one institution to the next, in terms of the absolute levels, the trajectories of confidence over time, and the factors that encourage citizens to express more or less confidence in each institution.
-While the overall trend-line has received the bulk of attention, we simply cannot understand the questions raised by the students of "critical citizens" or "disaffected democracies" unless we figure out why some institutions have been exempted or at least cushioned from the overall decline.
+Yet while the trend lines of evaluations of political institutions are consistently downward in the United States, indeed in most Western democracies (e.g., see the essays in the collections by Nye, Zelikow, & King, 1997; Norris, 1999a; Pharr & Putnam, 2000), there is considerable variation from one institution to the next, in terms of the absolute levels, the trajectories of confidence over time, and the factors that encourage citizens to express more or less confidence in each institution.
+While the overall trend line has received the bulk of attention, we simply cannot understand the questions raised by the students of "critical citizens" or "disaffected democracies" unless we figure out why some institutions have been exempted or at least cushioned from the overall decline.
 For instance, in the United States, the military has lost little confidence in comparison to the strong decline in confidence in the executive branch or Congress.
-Whether this reflects simply "easy issues" where the most socially desirable answer is easily given, or deeper and more discriminating understandings of particular institutions for different reasons, has yet to be determined (Gronke 1999, Gronke and Feaver 1999).
+Whether this reflects simply "easy issues" where the most socially desirable answer is easily given, or deeper and more discriminating understandings of particular institutions for different reasons, has yet to be determined (Gronke & Feaver, 1999).2

 Fortunately for our concerns, there are important data to examine.
 The first item of business is to see if indeed there has been a decline or not in the confidence accorded to the news media, and why.
-Later investigations will address cross-sectional data of more fine-grained attitudes toward the news media, journalism, news organizations and the like.
+Later investigations will address cross-sectional data of more fine-grained attitudes toward the news media, journalism, news organizations, and the like.

-Prior to the early 1970s, there were relatively few poll results that would allow us to track popular views of the press -- and the majority of those were collected during the presidency of Franklin Roosevelt (see Erskine 1970-1).
-The first data point that allows us to follow trends through time was a 1966 Harris Poll.
-Starting in 1973 and continuing on through 1998, the General Social Survey (GSS) of the National Opinion Research Center at the University of Chicago has included a battery of items assessing confidence in institutions.
+Prior to the early 1970s, there were relatively few poll results that would allow us to track popular views of the press-and the majority of those were collected during the presidency of Frankline Roosevelt (see Erskine, 1970-1971).
+The first data point that allows us to follow trends through time was a 1966 Harris poll.
+Starting in 1973 and continuing on through 1998, the GSS has included a battery of items assessing confidence in institutions.
 Respondents are prompted with these general instructions: "I am going to name some institutions in this country.
-As far as the people running these institutions are concerned, would you say you have a great deal of confidence, only some confidence, or hardly any confidence at all in them?"
-The institutions listed were: banks and financial institutions; major companies; organized religion; education; executive branch of the federal government; organized labor; press; medicine; TV; U.S. Supreme Court; scientific community; Congress; and the military.
-Our analysis will encompass pooled cross-sectional data from the cumulative General Social Survey file for 1973-1998.
-Although our focus will be on the GSS data, we have constructed a contemporaneous data
+As far as the people running these institutions are concerned, would you say you have a great deal of confidence, only some confidence, or hardly any confidence at all in them?"3 The institutions listed were banks and financial institutions, major companies, organized religion, education, the executive branch of the federal government, organized labor, the press, medicine, TV, the U.S. Supreme Courts, the scientific community, Congress, and the military.
+Our analysis will encompass pooled cross-sectional data from the cumulative GSS file for 1973-2004.4